Mumbai hotel fire: City Kinara manager arrested; tells cops he didn't flee

-In his statement, manager tells cops he didn’t mean to flee the scene, and tried to help those trapped inside the burning restaurant
+In his statement, restaurant manager Sharad Tripathi tells cops he didn’t mean to flee the scene, and tried to help those trapped inside the burning hotel in Kurla

 Three days after the blaze at City Kinara restaurant killed eight people, the police have arrested the manager, Sharad Tripathi.
 Immediately after the incident, Tripathi was nowhere to be found, raising suspicions that he had fled the scene, but the cops later tracked him down at a Bandra hospital.